Republic of Bosnia and Herzegovina

-The Republic of Bosnia and Herzegovina (Republika Bosna i Hercegovina) was a state in Southeastern Europe, existing from 1992 to 1995.
-It is the direct legal predecessor to the modern-day state of Bosnia and Herzegovina.
+The Republic of Bosnia and Herzegovina (Republika Bosna i Hercegovina) was the Bosnian state in Southeastern Europe, existing from 1992 to 1995.
+It is the direct legal predecessor to the modern-day federal republic of Bosnia and Herzegovina.

 Bosnia and Herzegovina seceded from the disintegrating Socialist Federal Republic of Yugoslavia on 3 March 1992.
 The Bosnian War broke out soon after its Declaration of Independence and lasted for 3 years.
 Leaders from two of the three main ethnicities of Bosnia and Herzegovina, namely the Serbs and the Croats, separately established their separatist quasi-states of Republika Srpska and the Croatian Republic of Herzeg-Bosnia, respectively, which were unrecognized by the Bosnian state and international governments.
 With the majority of Bosnian Serbs and Croats opting for their respective separatist states, the Republic of Bosnia and Herzegovina in reality came to be primarily supported by Bosniaks, while formally the presidency and government of the republic was still composed of Serbs and Croats along with Bosniaks and thus had a multi-ethnic character.

 Under the Washington Agreement of 1994, however, Bosniaks were joined by Herzeg-Bosnia, in support for the Republic by the formation of the Federation of Bosnia and Herzegovina, a sub-state joint entity.
 In 1995, the Dayton Peace Accords joined the Federation of Bosnia and Herzegovina with the Serb entity, Republika Srpska, from that point onward recognized formally as a political sub-state entity without a right of secession, into the state of Bosnia and Herzegovina.

 The prefix Republic was removed following the co-signing of the Annex 4 of the Dayton Agreement, containing the constitution of Bosnia and Herzegovina, on 14 December 1995.